sahasatvik/typst-theorems/theorems.typ

 /// #theorem[#lorem(7)]
 /// ```,
 /// mode: "markup",
-/// scale-preview: 95%,
 /// scope: (thm-rules: thm-rules-1)
 /// )
 ///
-/// - counter (string): Environment counter name.
-/// - fmt (function): Formatting function, of the form
-///       `(name, number, body, ..fmt-args) -> content`.
-///        When a theorem environment is called, the named arguments
-///        from `thm-args` are passed into `fmt-args`.
-/// - base (string): Base counter name, whose numbering prefixes the theorem
-///        environment numbering.
-///        If `none`, the theorem environment maintains a global count
-///        with no prefix.
-/// - base-level (integer): Base level, determining the number of levels of
-///        the `base` numbering to use during the theorem environment
-///        numbering.
-///        If `none`, all levels from the `base` numbering are used.
 /// -> function
 #let thm-env(
+  /// Environment counter name
+  /// -> string
   counter,
-  fmt,
+  /// Formatting function, of the form `(name, number, body, ..fmt-args) -> content`.
+  /// When a theorem environment is called, the named arguments from
+  /// `thm-args` are passed into `fmt-args`.
+  /// -> function
+  fmt: thm-fmt-default,
+  /// Base counter name, whose numbering prefixes the theorem environment
+  /// numbering.
+  /// If `none`, the theorem environment maintains a global count with no
+  /// prefix.
+  /// -> string | none
   base: none,
+  /// Base level, determining the number of levels of the `base` numbering to
+  /// use during the theorem environment numbering.
+  /// If `none`, all levels from the `base` numbering are used.
+  /// -> int | none
   base-level: none,
 ) = {

-  let global_numbering = numbering

   return (
     ..args,
     body,